NumPySanShu/Python-pyqt-GUI-multithread-VISA/README.md

       virtualINSTR.py -- Interface to Keithley

-      virtualINSTR -- a mock VISA for test.
+      virtual_visa.py -- a mock VISA for test.

   Besides the modules listed in "Keithley_IV_gui.py", NI-VISA is recommended.
 The program has been tested with python2.7 under Linux.